 Do you accept insurance?

-I am in-network with Anthem/Blue Cross (not Blue Shield) and Cigna and can provide services for their members.
+I am in-network with Anthem/Blue Cross (not Blue Shield) and can provide services for their members.
 For other insurance carriers, I can provide monthly invoices (aka Superbills) if you choose to seek reimbursements for Out of Network services.
 PPO plans will often reimburse for Out of Network services, but please contact your insurance provider and ask directly before scheduling.
 Please note that even if I accept your insurance, healthcare standards set by my practice is defaulted to the insurance standards, which may or may not reduce the quality of your care.
 Please feel free to ask me for more information and/or see the article below regarding using insurance to pay for therapy.
 Please note that the article is very biased against using insurance.
 While I don’t agree with all of the points, the information is generally accurate.